mmontes11/DynamoDB_client/README.md

 1. Replace 'XXXX' for your Amazon AccessKeyId and SecretAccessKey in ddb/ddb.js .

-2. Install nodeJS and npm and execute: npm install npm start
+2. Install NodeJS and npm and execute: npm install npm start